wthorp/gosh/README.md

 }
 ```

-Running a Go program that calls `MultiTarget()` will display usage information and a description of available targets if run without command-line parameters.
+This will display usage information and available targets if run without command-line parameters.

+See the [examples directory](./tree/main/example) to get a better feel for usage.

 ## Design